maoyuans/chronicles-of-terre/hidden/TBR/Star of Astartia.md

 A series of trials and battles associated with Mizu'karas, that guards a path to leading the entirety of siren kind.
 The trials are located on three islands in the Clearwater Gulf, deep within siren territory, with a final one whose location is only revealed after passing all three.
 - Trial of Fury: Battle against Three Furies (Themed around three furies in Hades, rage, anger...).
 Reward is ring against dispels...
 - Trial of Discord: Battle against Oracle Unbound (Themed around Profit-taker, Xaku warframe?
 Crab-spider?).
 Reward is Maelstrom Apparatus.
-- Trial of Solitude: Battle against Abyss Monarch (Themed around Brine King PoE, Deep one Thorium...?).
+- Trial of Solitude: Battle against Hermit of Abzu (Themed around Brine King PoE, Deep one Thorium...?).
 Reward is water-breathing pendant.
 Final one:
 - Trial of Vengeance: Battle against Vengeful Shade (Miyatsuki phase 1 + charm/wild magic).
 Reward is Miyatsuki's Offering.